 The factors are different, and they include the material, thickness, firmness, softness, comfort, support, warranty, reliability, and, of course, the brand itself.

-For more information, see the guide on mattress prices.
+For more information, see our guide on average mattress prices.

 Best Month to Buy a New Bed